rishoej/CRUD/README.md

 # CRUD
 Recipe and ingredients list CRUD app.
-Using node, express, ejs and mongoDB.
+Using node, express, ejs, mongoose and mongoDB.

 # How to
 - git clone